Details Mentoring

 Mentee’s Role

-The mentee communicates his professional interests, priorities, and goals to the mentor and listens to the mentor’s suggestions and advice.
+The mentee communicates their professional interests, priorities, and goals to the mentor and listens to the mentor’s suggestions and advice.
 The mentor’s advice is not intended to be prescriptive, and the final decision and responsibility for its implementation rests with the mentee.
 The mentee will be faced with:

 • Learning: developing new skills and abilities.